usnistgov/escherized-colloids/README.md

 You should also perform tests as described [here](https://optimlib.readthedocs.io/en/latest/examples_and_tests.html).

 ### GoogleTest (optional)
 If you want to run tests to check the code (recommended) you need to install [GoogleTest](https://github.com/google/googletest).
 This installation procedure also requires [CMake](http://www.cmake.org/) and superuser privileges.
-Note: this project currently is set up for c++11, however, googltest has moved to c++14 by default, so use the last c++11 release (v1.12.1) for backward compatibility.
+Note: this project currently is set up for c++11, however, googletest has moved to c++14 by default, so use the last c++11 release (v1.12.1) for backward compatibility.

 ~~~code
 $ git clone https://github.com/google/googletest.git --branch release-1.12.1